 The 64x also comes in striated green and grey colours, which are beautiful.

-A beautiful silver striated 644 belonging to Albert Domenech
+A beautiful grey striated 644 belonging to Albert Domenech

 The barrel and ink window on my second 644 was in pretty bad condition.
 There wasn't much that I could do to restore it.
 So, I decided to replace it.
 But, the replacement body would have to be pretty special to deserve the heart of a vintage classic like the 644!
 So, I chose to have the barrel made using a rare Tibaldi rod, and that too by none other than Francis Goossens.
 I think the combination of the black turning knob, Tibaldi barrel, and rolled gold cap is quite a winner.
 Judge for yourself!